ulixee/platform/README.md

 See [How to Contribute](//ulixee.org/how-to-contribute) for ways to get started.

-This project has a [code of Conduct](//ulixee.org/code-of-conduct).
+This project has a [Code of Conduct](//ulixee.org/code-of-conduct).
 By interacting with this repository, organization, or community you agree to abide by its terms.

 We'd love your help in making Ulixee a better set of tools.
 Please don't hesitate to send a pull request.